benitomartin/aws-cognito-circleci/README.md

 A Python-based tool for automating AWS Cognito User Pool setup and management through CircleCI pipelines.

+The project has been developed as part of the following [blog](XXXX)

 ## Features

 - Automated creation and management of AWS Cognito User Pools